ChrisChinchilla/Chip-Shop/_cards/Irrelevant_multiple.md

 ---
 title: Irrelevant
 realtitle: Irrelevant
-cardtype: Event
+cardtype: event
-legal: null
+image: test.png
+imageattribution: Name of person or company
+imagelicense: License type
+imagelink: Where did this image come from?
-specialscore: Your product with the lowest Longevity is now irrelevant, it makes half profits for one my turn and is then removed from the game.
+specialcost: Your product with the lowest Longevity is now irrelevant.
+concepts: irrelevant
 ---

-Your oldest product is now irrelevant.
+Trends come and go and your 15 minutes of fame is over.